 Oh, we know what you meant, Herman.

-We know you're well.
+We know you well.

-Ignorance of history does not make you smarter.
+Here's the thing: ignorance of history does not make you smarter.

-That's what the Democrats and the Liberals are trying to do.
+That's what the Democrats and the liberals are trying to do.

-The second thing that they're trying to do is if you start this process of eliminating any sort of things that remind us of an ugly past, what's next?
+The second thing that they're trying to do is: if you start this process of eliminating any sort of things that remind us of an ugly past, what's next?

 Are they then going to rip it out of history books so our children will be ignorant?